 …the first of all principes and the only one who, by remitting nine hundred million sestertii owed to the fiscus, provided security not merely for his present citizens but also for their descendants by this generosity.

-Another version of the debt burning event appears to be represented on a carved relief discovered in Rome in 1844 and known as the “Chatsworth Relief”.
-The scene is showing soldiers of the Praetorian Guard with Hadrianic beard carrying containers full of debts records against the remains of an architectural backdrop which is thought to depict the porticoes of the Forum of Trajan where the event took place.
+Another version of the debt-burning event appears to be represented on a carved relief discovered in Rome in 1844 and known as the “Chatsworth Relief”.
+The scene is showing soldiers of the Praetorian Guard with Hadrianic beards carrying containers full of debt records against the remains of an architectural backdrop which is thought to depict the porticoes of the Forum of Trajan where the event took place.

 The other interior scene appears to commemorate the alimenta, the organised system of charity for the support of poor and orphaned children instituted by Trajan and continued by Hadrian.
 According to Ulpian, a Roman jurist writing in the 3rd century, Hadrian increased the age up to which children could receive alimenta (dig.
 XXXIV 1.14.1).
 Poor parents would now receive financial support for girls up to the age of fourteen and boys up to the age of eighteen.